cvdailyupdates/cvdailyupdates.github.io/README.md

   relatives
 * There are no viable treatments to this disease.
-A vaccine will not be available for years, and if one is available earlier I strongly recommend not taking it.
+A vaccine will not be available for years, and if one is available earlier I strongly recommend not taking it until it has been available for years and has a robust demonstrated safety record.
 One way or another, everyone, or almost everyone, are getting infected
 * Most of the public health measures being taken shouldn't be.
 Most of the public health measures that should be taken aren't.
 This will not change